rejmank/blog/content/waste-book.md

+### 31.10 Helix
+I did not changed my editor in a year... so a time for change I guess?
+Iam kind of happy with a Zed but there are still things that I miss from emacs.
+File exploler, modeline, magit.
+I tried to install back emacs and after using zed the experience is just slugish.
+So i installed Helix.
+So far the experience is fine, things work out of the box, the "simplified" wim is starting to grow on me.
+I need to figure out Git and som LLM integration and I will have my next editor, probably.

 ### 30.10 FVLCRVM - EERC
 This recording is a nice suprise.
 Colorfull electronic, funny with a lot of great touches.
 4/5 Euro disco song as one of my favourites was not on my bingo.